Kafes: Rule of seniority

 The next time there was a succession choice between a son or younger brother was in 1687 and the brother was again preferred.
 Thereafter, agnatic seniority was adopted as the rule of succession in the House of Osman so that all males within an older generation were exhausted before the succession of the eldest male in the next generation.
 This rule has also been largely adopted by other Islamic kingdoms.

-It became common to confine brothers, cousins and nephews to the Cage, generally not later than when they left the harem (women's quarters) at puberty.
-This also marked the end of their education and many sultans came to the throne ill-prepared to be rulers, without any experience of government or affairs outside the Cage.
-There they had only the company of slaves and the women of their harems, occasionally with deposed sultans.
+It became common to confine brothers, cousins and nephews to the Kafes, generally not later than when they left the harem (women's quarters) at puberty.
+This also marked the end of their education and many sultans came to the throne ill-prepared to be rulers, without any experience of government or affairs outside the Kafes.
+They had only the company of slaves and women of the harems, and occasionally a deposed sultan.